domainmod/domainmod/README.md

 # Upgrading
-You have two options for upgrading the DomainMOD.
+You have two options for upgrading DomainMOD.

 1. If you chose Download Option #1 above, using git right from your server to download the source code, just run the following command to upgrade DomainMOD: